rsmeghana8/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
+# Sales and Customer Data Warehouse - Medallion Architecture
-Building a modern data warehouse with SQL Server, including ETL processes, data modeling, and analytics
+This project builds a modern data warehouse using SQL Server and follows the medallion architecture.
+Data from CRM and ERP CSVs are ingested into the Bronze layer, cleaned and transformed in the Silver layer, and structured in Gold layer views for analytics and reporting.